dmitriy-kiriyenko/morgan/README.md

 `$ ./bin/knife role from file roles/[role_name].rb`

-**Important note: - Every time you update your roler you have to upload it to server**
+**Important note: - Every time you update your role you have to upload it to the server**

 ### Assigning a role to a node